nicholasf/inkling/README.txt

 Content Type
 ------------
-For an example of a content type, see inkling_content or Inkling::Foo (in this project).
+For an example of a content type, see inkling-cms or Inkling::Foo (in this project).

 A generator for content types will be built at some stage, in the meantime, CTs follow some norms in Rails.